 In this “Exclusive Interview” section, today we have the opportunity to talk with Nirupam Roy, as his photograph was winner of Photo of the Month – 24th Month, 3rd Place.
-Let’s discover more about him, and his forays into photography in the following interview with him.
+Let’s discover his forays into photography in An Exclusive Interview with Nirupam Roy.

 L&C: We see so many different genres of photography in your portfolio.
 Do you like a particular genre of photography?